-Shot at the Ørgreen Studios in Copenhagen, COLOR IS follows the reflections of long-term Orgreen Optics Colourist, Sahra Lysell, Photographer, Petra Kleis, and Creative Director, Allan R. Kruse.
+Shot in-house and directed on location in Copenhagen, COLOR IS follows the reflections of long-term Orgreen Optics Colourist, Sahra Lysell, Photographer, Petra Kleis, and Creative Director, Allan R. Kruse.

 Each COLOR IS interviewee shares personal experiences, memories and influences regarding colour, as well as explores individual approaches to implementing colour in their daily work.

 We recently hosted a series of events at our Studios in Copenhagen, where we invited customers to experience the office and interact with the different teams at Orgreen Optics to better comprehend the passion that drives the making of our designs.

 We noticed the audience was deeply enthusiastic while Sahra was explaining the processes we use in creating and applying colour to our eyewear.
 Everybody present wanted to share their personal views on colour - as if it’s something that we as a society continuously experience yet never really take the opportunity to discuss.